Hashtag Web3 / Updated

 A developer's guide to getting started with Solana.
 Learn the basics of the Solana programming model and build a simple 'Hello, World' smart contract.

-Once Anchor is installed, you can create a new project with a single command.
+With Anchor installed, you can create a new project by executing the following command in your terminal:

 anchor init my_first_dapp

-This will create a new directory called my_first_dapp with a standard project structure, including:
+This command sets up a directory named my_first_dapp with a standard project structure.
+Key directories include:

 use anchor_lang::prelude::*;